alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 Download MomodoraMFRandomizer.dll from the releases tab (still very much a WIP and some things might not even work properly) and move it into the Mods folder in the game files

+SINCE THIS IS A WIP THE MOD IS PRONE TO BREAK OR SOMETHING, I'M WORKING ON IT I PROMISE

 # Currently Working
 - Skills are randomized between each other